IdhamTryCode/analytics-engine/example/duckdb-tpch-example/README.md

     ```bash
     docker compose --env-file .env up
     ```
-8. Call the Wren Engine API to analyze your data with the request body as below.
+8. Call the Analytics Engine API to analyze your data with the request body as below.
    - URL
       ```
       GET http://localhost:8080/v1/mdl/preview